 - Take quizzes.

-Human Behavior in the Social Environment I, II, & III are offered in the super-hybrid format but we hope to expand these offering with each new year.
+At this time, Human Behavior in the Social Environment I, II, & III are offered in the super-hybrid format but we hope to expand these offering with each new year.

 Technical Requirements: To participate in a hybrid course, you will need access to a computer with reliable high-speed internet access and connection.
 Your computer should be no more than five years old (to ensure that you have enough memory, at 4GB) and your high-speed connection should be fast.
-More memory and a faster connection will lead to a better online learning experience.
+More memory and a faster connection will lead to a better learning experience for the online components.

 Need a laptop?
 You can borrow a laptop from the AV Team in 3-hour blocks.
-They are located just inside, and to the right, in the Social Work and Public Health Library.
+The Team is located just inside, and to the right, in the Social Work and Public Health Library.